Azure/Cloud-Native/website/blog/2022-09-04/index.md

   ...
   ```

-2. Copy the URL of your HttpExample function from this output to a browser and append the query string **?name=<YOUR_NAME>**, making the full URL something like `http://localhost:7071/api/HttpExample?name=Functions`.
+2. Copy the URL of your HttpExample function from this output to a browser and append the query string **?name=&lt;YOUR_NAME&lt;**, making the full URL something like `http://localhost:7071/api/HttpExample?name=Functions`.
 The browser should display a message that echoes back your query string value.
 The terminal in which you started your project also shows log output as you make requests.

 :::success 🎉 CONGRATULATIONS
 You created and ran a function app locally!